AdobeDocs/campaign.en/help/v8/connect/ac-at.md

 Connect Campaign and Target to include an offer from Adobe Target in an Adobe Campaign email delivery.

-This integration helps you to implement use cases as follows: when a recipient opens an email sent via Adobe Campaign, a call to Adobe Target allows you to display a dynamic version of the content.
+This integration helpx you implement use cases as follows: when a recipient opens an email sent via Adobe Campaign, a call to Adobe Target allows you to display a dynamic version of the content.
 This dynamic version is computed depending on the rules specified beforehand when creating the email.

 >[!NOTE]
 >The integration only supports static images.
-The other types of content cannot be personalized.
+The rest of the content cannot be personalized.

-[!DNL :speech_balloon:] As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to implement Experience Cloud triggers with Campaign.
+:speech_balloon: As a Managed Cloud Services user, [contact Adobe](../start/support.md#support) to implement Experience Cloud triggers with Campaign.

 The following types of data can be used by Adobe Target:

-* Data from the Adobe Campaign database
+* Data from the Adobe Campaign datamart
-* Segments linked to the visitor ID in Adobe Target, only if the data used is not subject to legal limitations
+* Segments linked to the visitor ID in Adobe Target, if the data used is not subject to legal limitations
 * Adobe Target data: user agent, IP address, geolocalization data

 ## Insert a dynamic content

-In the example below, you will learn how to integrate **a dynamic offer** from Adobe Target into an Adobe Campaign email.
+In the example below, you will learn how to integrate a dynamic offer from Adobe Target into an Adobe Campaign email.

 We want to create a message with an image that will dynamically change according to the recipient's country.
 The data is sent with each mbox request and depends on the visitor's IP address.